• Skip to main content

 Mason jar vinaigrette salad dressing ingredients.

 • Garlic - This is your big flavor!
-Mince up 1 clove of fresh garlic to add sharpness that balances the sweet honey.
+Mince up 1 clove of fresh garlic to add sharpness to balance the sweet honey.

 • Salt and Pepper - A vinaigrette flavors your whole salad, so a generous seasoning with just salt and pepper will give your dressing that tangy goodness and let your other ingredients shine!

-• Dijon Mustard - Dijon is an emulsifier, it naturally helps oil and vinegar hold together.
-You can use regular or the seedy country dijon mustard.
+• Dijon Mustard - Dijon is an emulsifier, meaning it naturally helps oil and vinegar hold together.
+You can use regular dijon or the seedy country dijon mustard.

 • Honey - Honey is optional, but I love a hint of sweetness to balance all the acidity in this mason jar vinaigrette.
 You can also substitute real maple syrup.